nautilus-cyberneering/git-queue/README.md

 This GitHub Action is a job queue with the following characteristics:

-- It only allows the execution of a job at the same time.
-Multiple pending jobs is allowed.
+- It only allows the execution of one job at a time.
+Multiple pending jobs are allowed.
 - Jobs are done by GitHub workflows intended to create git commits and merge them into target branches.
 - It provides an optimistic locking mechanism to guarantee that commits are merged in a mutual exclusion way, avoiding duplicate commits.
 When the queue accepts more than one active job (not finished) it will also guarantee the execution order.